peteroupc/html3dutil/doc/BSplineCurve.md

 * [evaluate](#BSplineCurve_evaluate)<br>Evaluates the curve function based on a point in a B-spline curve.
-* [fitRange](#BSplineCurve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to fit the given range.
+* [fitRange](#BSplineCurve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to fit the given range.
 * [fromBezierCurve](#BSplineCurve.fromBezierCurve)<br>Creates a B-spline curve from the control points of a B&eacute;zier curve.
 * [getControlPoints](#BSplineCurve_getControlPoints)<br>Gets a reference to the array of control points used in this curve object.